In this Guide

 It’s a simple, effective solution for apartments and small homes, and is great for people with shedding pets!
 We like its adaptive brush settings and extra-large dust compartment.

 It’s cordless.
 The Freestyle’s battery gives you between 15-20 minutes of cleaning time per charge, depending on whether you’re in carpet or hard floor mode.
 That gives you plenty of time to clean a whole apartment or small house.
-One previous buyer wrote, “It holds the best battery life of any I have owned and works better at cleaning my floors than any I’ve owned as well.”
+One previous buyer wrote, “It holds the biggest battery life of any I have owned and works better at cleaning my floors than any I’ve owned as well.”

 The Freestyle is one of the least expensive stick models to have a fully-powered brush head.
 That’s great news for people with a mixture of hardwoods and carpets.
 It’s powerful enough for deep, wall-to-wall carpeting that most sticks won’t touch!
 It’s also ideal for area or throw rugs.